 The company’s international teaching programme is based on Saarinen’s movement technique that focuses on awakening the senses and being 360 degrees aware.
 Master classes and workshops for professionals and dance students are at the core, but the company also works with other target groups and does community outreach projects.

-Tero Saarinen Company employs a network of up to 80 professionals each year, eight of who have full-time posts.
+Tero Saarinen Company employs a network of up to 80 professionals each year, ten of whom work on monthly salaries.
 The group is the resident company of the Alexander Theatre in Helsinki.
 Its operations are supported by Finland’s Ministry of Education and Culture and The City of Helsinki.